Hesychasm: Theosis (deification)

 Theosis is from the guard of the mind that he is raised to contemplation by the grace of God.

 The hesychast usually experiences the contemplation of God as light, the "uncreated light" of the theology of St. Gregory Palamas.
-The hesychast, when he has by the mercy of God been granted such an experience, does not remain in that experience for a very long time (there are exceptions – see for example the Life of St. Savas the Fool for Christ (14th century), written by St. Philotheos Kokkinos (14th century)), but he returns "to earth" and continues to practise the guard of the mind.
+The hesychast, when he has by the mercy of God been granted such an experience, does not remain in that experience for a very long time (there are exceptions – see for example the Life of St. Savas the Fool for Christ (14th century), written by St. Philotheos Kokkinos (14th century), but he returns "to earth" and continues to practise the guard of the mind.

 The uncreated light that the hesychast experiences is identified with the Holy Spirit.
 Experiences of the uncreated light are allied to the 'acquisition of the Holy Spirit'.
 Notable accounts of encounters with the Holy Spirit in this fashion are found in St. Symeon the New Theologian's account of the illumination of "George" (considered a pseudonym of St. Symeon himself); in the "conversation with Motovilov" in the Life of St. Seraphim of Sarov (1759–1833); and, more recently, in the reminiscences of Elder Porphyrios (Bairaktaris) of Kafsokalivia (Wounded by Love pp. 27–31).

 Prelest

 Orthodox tradition warns against seeking ecstasy as an end in itself.
 Hesychasm is a traditional complex of ascetical practices embedded in the doctrine and practice of the Orthodox Church and intended to purify the member of the Orthodox Church and to make him ready for an encounter with God that comes to him when and if God wants, through God's grace.
 The goal is to acquire, through purification and grace, the Holy Spirit and salvation.
-Any ecstatic states or other unusual phenomena which may occur in the course of hesychast practice are considered secondary and unimportant, even quite dangerous.
-Moreover, seeking after unusual "spiritual" experiences can itself cause great harm, ruining the soul and the mind of the seeker.
-Such a seeking after "spiritual" experiences can lead to spiritual delusion (Ru. prelest, Gr. plani) – the antonym of sobriety – in which a person believes himself or herself to be a saint, has hallucinations in which he or she "sees" angels, Christ, etc. This state of spiritual delusion is in a superficial, egotistical way pleasurable, but can lead to madness and suicide, and, according to the hesychast fathers, makes salvation impossible.
+Any ecstatic states or other unusual phenomena that may occur in the course of hesychast practice are considered secondary and unimportant, even quite dangerous.
+Moreover, seeking unusual "spiritual" experiences can itself cause great harm, ruining the soul and the mind of the seeker.
+Such a seeking after "spiritual" experiences can lead to spiritual delusion (Ru. prelest, Gr. plani) – the antonym of sobriety – in which a person believes himself or herself to be a saint, has hallucinations in which he or she "sees" angels, Christ, etc. This state of spiritual delusion is, in a superficial, egotistical way, pleasurable but can lead to madness and suicide, and, according to the hesychast fathers, makes salvation impossible.